The Last Carseat You’ll Ever Need to Buy

 We need to get some basic terms out of the way since I’ll be addressing them frequently in this article.
 There are two types of carseats we’ll be discussing: convertible and combination.
 A convertible carseat is one that rear-faces or forward-faces, so it’s appropriate for newborns through preschoolers generally.
 A combination carseat is a forward-facing only carseat with a harness that can be removed to become a belt-positioning booster.
 Sometimes combo seats are called harnessed boosters.
 It’s all marketing, but the official class of seat is combination.

 Let’s discuss what an all-in-one / 3-in-1 / 4-in-1 carseat is.
 These days it can be a convertible carseat or a combination carseat.
 An all-in-one carseat is one that “does it all.”
 This convertible carseat will go from infant to booster: rear-facing, forward-facing, and high-back booster.
 A 3-in-1 carseat does the same: rear-facing, forward-facing, and high-back booster.
-But a 3-in-1 carseat can also be a combination seat: forward-facing-only harness, high-back booster, and backless booster.
+But a 3-in-1 carseat can also be a combination, or harness-to-booster, seat: forward-facing-only harness, high-back booster, and backless booster.
 Oh.
 That’s getting complicated.
 What about the 4-in-1 carseat?
 Well, that is a convertible carseat: rear-facing, forward-facing, high-back booster, AND backless booster.

 What does one of these seats NOT do?
 It does NOT have a harness weight limit of 100 or 120 lbs.
 That’s a very common misconception.
 The carseat manufacturers are doing a much better job of labeling the boxes for their separate modes, but as you look at the pictures below, I think you’ll see why it’s easy to see why the harness might go to a super high weight limit.
 It doesn’t.